heutelbeck/sapl-demos/sapl-demo-embedded/README.md

                         path with -p.
   -h, --help          Show this help message and exit.
   -p, --path=<path>   Sets the path for looking up policies and PDP
                         configuration if the -f parameter is set.
-Deafults to '~/sapl/policies'
+Defaults to '~/sapl/policies'
   -V, --version       Print version information and exit.
 ```

-The demo will now outputs some messages on the console documenting the progress of the demo process,
+The demo will now output some messages on the console documenting the progress of the demo process,
 together with some explanations of what is happening:

 ```